JackSzwergold/Writing/memories/Getting a Job at Columbia University.md

 “Nothing!”
 I said as I audibly gasped for air.

+My brother could clearly see what was happening but I shook it off as an accident.
+Despite my gasping for air, he did not run over and do anythihg to help me.
+He simply placed the test tubes on the table and went back to work undoing the damage I had don’t.

+“You are not stupid?
+Why did you do this?” he asked me again, oblivious not only to the fact I had no idea what this work entailed but also oblivious to the fact I was still struggling to breathe.

+After a few minutes I started to feel normal again, while my brother was still hunched over the tesrt tubes still doing his work when I said, “I am going home…”

+“No!
+Wait!
+I will drive you!” he shouted, which was odd.
+He occassiionally hijacked my attempts to leave on my own

 ***

 *Getting a Job at Columbia University (c) Copyright by Jack Szwergold; written on December 26, 2017.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*